 As the big annual party, jokingly named Nozstock, grew year on year, Noz realised he was holding a festival by accident.
 The crew decided it was time to form a committee, sit down and make plans to make it a ‘real’ festival.
 Years later, Nozstock The Hidden Valley is going strong and despite being a ‘real’ festival with some major acts, it still retains that garden party vibe and feels as intimate as if you ended up at a rave at your mate’s house.

 Noz and his kids have hugely wide-ranging tastes in music and it’s this mix that leads to the diversity in programming plain to see at the festival.
-With his son’s penchant for bass-heavy sounds, his daughter’s indie-pop leanings and his own mixed bag of guitar-based and electronic appreciation, the bill across Nozstock’s six music stages has repeatedly offered something for everyone.
+With his son’s penchant for bass-heavy sounds, his daughter’s indie-pop leanings and his own mixed bag of guitar-based and electronic appreciation, the bill across Nozstock’s nine music stages has repeatedly offered something for everyone.
 With a philosophy of all-inclusiveness, how could it be any other way?

 The committee of friends and volunteers bring more to the festival, not only through programming but with decisive choices made with an eye on their own festival experiences, good and bad.
 Tweezing out the most original ideas and waxing lyrically until they reach fruition, they provide key entertainment for their own enjoyment as much as for the Farm’s visitors.